Automating JPEG optimization with jpegoptim in your projects

 Monitor web performance:

-Use tools like Google PageSpeed Insights or Lighthouse to measure the impact of image optimization on your site's performance.
+Use tools like Google PageSpeed Insights or Lighthouse to measure the impact of image optimization.

 -

-Experiment with different quality settings to find the best balance between image quality and file size that suits your project needs.
+Experiment with different quality settings to find the optimal balance for your project.

 Conclusion

 Automating JPEG optimization with jpegoptim enhances web performance by reducing image sizes without compromising quality.
-By integrating jpegoptim into your build scripts, Git hooks, or CI/CD pipelines, you streamline your workflow and ensure that optimized images are consistently delivered to your users.
+By incorporating these techniques into your build scripts, git hooks, or CI/CD pipelines, you ensure that optimized images are consistently delivered to your users.